Bareflank/extended_apis/README.md

 ## License

-The Bareflank Hypervisor is licensed under the GNU Lesser General Public License v2.1 (LGPL).
+The Bareflank Extended APIs is licensed under the MIT License.